 What is body psychotherapy?

-Body psychotherapy is based on the view that body and mind are one thing, therefore emotional, mental health and relational problems are experienced in both the mind and the body, not purely the mind.
+Body psychotherapy is based on the view that body and mind are one thing, and therefore emotional, mental relational problems are experienced in both the mind and the body, not purely the mind.
 There is increasing research that supports this view and body psychotherapy is starting to move from being a small, niche practice to one that is more widely found.

 Many problems can be linked to early childhood traumas, which are "somatised", or held in the body.
 These can be difficult to access through talk alone, but for some people more easily reached when the body perspective is included.
 Communication also has a physical dimension, as bodies respond to things that are upsetting, frightening or pleasing (for example); think of butterflies in the stomach, excitement or breathlessness.
 A combination of bodywork and talk can have a deep effect.
 Body psychotherapists pay a lot of attention to the connections between the way clients think and their bodies feel, between physical sensations and emotions, and to what is experienced in the body in the course of conversation between therapist and client.

 There are a range of body psychotherapy approaches with slightly different emphases, including dance and movement therapy.
 While not all body psychotherapy involves touch, a session with a body psychotherapist could include touch, movement, massage, art, dance, exercise or a mixture of all of these, along with talking therapy.
 It may take place seated in chairs, on cushions, lying on a massage table, or the floor.
 This will all be discussed with the client in advance.